-Our cost of inventories sold and consumed increased by approximately S\$0.35 million or 8% from approximately \$\$4.60 million for the year ended 31 December 2017 to approximately \$\$4.95 million for the year ended 31 December 2018.
-The increase in our cost of inventories sold and consumed was primarily due to the increase in raw ingredients cost.
+Our cost of inventories sold and consumed increased by approximately \$\$0.38 million or 7.7% from approximately S\$4.95 million for the year ended 31 December 2018 to approximately S\$5.33 million for the year ended 31 December 2019.
+The increase in our cost of inventories sold and consumed was led by growth in our dining operations in Singapore.